 Pine pellets are generally safe for use by cats.
-You just need to make sure that the pellets are treated to remove the phenol found in pine oil, contain no chemical additives, are made from untreated wood, and contain nothing other than 100% natural wood.
+You just need to make sure that the pellets are treated to remove the phenol found in pine oil, contain no chemical additives, are made from untreated wood, and contain nothing other than 100% natural wood fibers.

 Wood pellets specifically made and marketed for use as cat litter, like Feline Pine or Simply Pine, will always be safe for your pet.

-But if you’re considering using equine or wood stove pellets as litter, you’ll need to first make sure they’re safe.
-Contact the manufacturer to make sure that their pellets contain no potentially harmful additives and are kiln-dried sufficiently to remove phenol.
+But if you’re considering using horse bedding or wood stove pellets as litter, you’ll first want to make sure they’re safe.
+Contact the manufacturer to make sure that their pellets contain no potentially harmful additives and are kiln dried to remove phenol.

 Using the wrong wood pellets with your cat can cause some serious health complications.
-If you’re going to use wood stove or horse bedding pellets as litter, it’s important to first understand the risks, so you can do so safely.
+If you’re going to use wood stove or horse bedding pellets as litter, it’s important to understand the risks so you can do so safely.

-Many essential oils, including pine oil, contain phenol — an organic chemical compound that is toxic to cats.
+Many natural oils, including pine oil, contain phenol — an organic chemical compound that is toxic to cats.

-Phenol is absorbed rapidly, either by ingestion or through the skin, and then metabolized by the liver.
-Cats, and some other small animals, lack the enzyme (specifically glucuronyl transferase) needed to break down phenol.
-Which may lead to serious liver damage, liver failure, or even death.
+Phenol is absorbed rapidly, either by ingestion or through the skin, then metabolized by the liver.
+Unfortunately, cats lack the enzyme (glucuronyl transferase) needed to break down phenol.
+Exposure may lead to serious liver damage, liver failure, and may even be fatal.

-- Increased redness at the lips or gums
+- Increased redness of the lips or gums

-Pine naturally contains abietic acid, and cedar naturally contains plicatic acid.
-These allergens may cause respiratory disease or asthma when inhaled.
+Pine naturally contains abietic acid.
+Cedar naturally contains plicatic acid.
+For some cats, these allergens may cause respiratory disease or asthma when inhaled.

-If your cat develops any signs of respiratory problems following a switch to a wood litter, stop use and contact your veterinarian immediately.
+If your cat develops any signs or symptoms of respiratory distress following a switch to a wood litter, stop use and contact your veterinarian immediately.

 Common signs of respiratory distress and asthma attacks in cats include:

-- Abnormal or exaggerated rise and fall of the chest and abdomen while breathing.
+- An abnormal or exaggerated rise and fall of the chest and abdomen while breathing

-Unfortunately, the process of kiln drying does little to reduce the presence of these compounds in wood pellets.
+Unfortunately, the process of kiln drying does little to reduce the presence of these allergens in wood pellets.
 If your cat is sensitive to either, wood pellets should be avoided.

-A process called kiln drying helps to reduce the risks associated with pine and other phenol-containing woods, making them commonly accepted as safe for cats.
+A process called kiln drying is used to extend the shelf life of a vast majority of wood pellets and shavings.
+This process also happens to reduce the risks associated with pine and other phenol-containing woods, making them commonly accepted as safe for cats.

 Kiln drying involves heating lumber at high temperatures to dry and harden wood.
 During kiln drying, a majority of phenol is evaporated.

-But be aware, there is some controversy regarding the small amounts of phenol that can remain after kiln drying.
+But be aware, there is some controversy regarding the small amounts of phenol that remain after kiln drying.
 But this isn’t an issue specific to wood stove or equine pellets.
-It’s an issue with the general use of pine and other softwood litters with cats — common commercial brands included.
+It’s an issue with the general use of pine and other softwood litters with cats — common commercial brands, like Feline Pine, included.